24 Hour Crisis Center

 The Crisis Center has a Mobile Crisis Team which can respond anywhere in Montgomery County.
 The team responds with the police to urgent situations and will evaluate your loved one, make recommendations and referrals.
-To ensure everyone’s safety, the team can help facilitate an involuntary evaluation at a hospital emergency room when necessary.
+To ensure everyone’s safety, if clinically indicated, the team can help facilitate an involuntary evaluation at a hospital emergency room when necessary.

 3. Does the Crisis Center provide services to children?

 The Crisis Center provides crisis services to county residents of all ages.